 All of the museums on this list also offer field trips for students, homeschoolers and scout groups.
 Please contact each individual museum for further details.

-And now onto my list of 40 LA Museums To Explore With Kids!
+And now onto my list of 40+ Los Angeles Museums To Explore With Kids!
 I hope it becomes a classic.

 A+D Architecture and Design Museum offers ongoing and featured exhibits related to architecture and design.